 What is most interesting here is the Court’s statement that it looks to the following sources at the time of the framing of the Utah Constitution: the common law, the state’s particular traditions, the intent of the constitution’s drafters, court decisions in sister states with similar free speech constitutional provisions, and understandings of the United States Constitution.
 This makes perfect sense from an originalist perspective, since these sources are likely to provide guidance as to the original meaning (under both an original intent and original meaning perspective).
 While these sources differ from those considered when determining the original meaning of the United States Constitution, the obvious reason is that the Utah Constitution was adopted at a different time and in different circumstances.

 Many of my contributions to this blog will riff my forthcoming tome on the Constitution and its federalism, cleverly entitled The Upside-Down Constitution.
 The publisher’s (Harvard University Press) release date is February 15.
 However, you can already pre-order the book on Amazon.com.

 What exactly is “upside-down” about our Constitution?
-Keep reading to find out.
+Here’s the general idea:

 The point of this enterprise, as I see it, is to revitalize and elevate a constitutional debate that, in my estimation, has gotten bogged down.
 On the political Left, constitutional theory has to satisfy a vast range of “progressive” policy commitments before it can get a hearing.
 On the Right, a well-intentioned insistence on interpreting the Constitution one clause at a time has been taken to excess.
 In the process, it has crowded out a proper and urgent appreciation of the Constitution’s broader purposes—its “genius,” as John Marshall used to say.